Marconi-Lab/dsa_2024/README.md

 Computer Vision is a broad concept.
 It covers more than 15 different applications [[2]](https://huggingface.co/datasets).
 Here we will look at 3 variations of computer vision, these are : `Image Classification`,`Object Detection` and `Instance Segmentation`.
 The variations will be `pretrained` and `fine-tuned` prediction.
 Zero-Shot classification is use of pretrained models to obtain predictions without training.

-Here we will use [DSAIL-Porini](https://data.mendeley.com/datasets/6mhrhn7rxc/6) and a health dataset !
-[INSERT] to go through a typical end-to-end machine learning workflow for classification, detection and segementation.
+Here we will use [DSAIL-Porini](https://data.mendeley.com/datasets/6mhrhn7rxc/6) and a bone xray dataset to go through a typical end-to-end machine learning workflow for classification, detection and segementation.

 ![cls-det-seg](https://github.com/Marconi-Lab/dsa_2024/assets/54037190/2692c40b-591e-4a77-b700-04d51e055b71)